syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Getting-Started.md

 ## Loading TabbedFormControl to TabbedForm

- `TabbedFormControl` represents the form's header which consist of the tabs.
-The control can be loaded form using the following code.
+`TabbedFormControl` provides the tabbed user interface to the `TabbedForm`. `TabbedFormControl` should be added to the form to have tabbed user interface.
+The control can be loaded to form using the following code.

 {% tabs %}
 {% highlight c# %}